MohamedNumair/LineCableModels.jl/docs/src/conventions.md

 ### Core architecture

-The LineCableModels package implements a consistent framework pattern across all modules, designed to provide maximum flexibility while maintaining type stability and performance.
+The `LineCableModels.jl` package implements a consistent framework pattern across all modules, designed to provide flexibility while maintaining type stability and performance.
 The architecture is built around three key components:

-1. **Formulation**: Defines the physics/mathematical approach
+1. **Problem definition**: Defines the physics/mathematical approach
 2. **Solver**: Controls execution parameters
 3. **Workspace**: Centralizes all state during computation

-This pattern separates *what* is being calculated (formulation) from *how* it's calculated (solver) and *where* data is stored (workspace).
+This pattern separates *what* is being calculated (problem definition, formulation) from *how* calculations are executed (engine used, solver) and *where* data is stored (workspace).

 ### The workspace pattern

-At the core of the framework is the Workspace pattern, exemplified by `FEMWorkspace` in the FEMTools module.
-This pattern can be replicated across all modules (e.g., `EMTWorkspace`).
+At the core of the framework is the Workspace pattern, exemplified by `FEMWorkspace` in the `FEMTools` module.
+This pattern can be replicated across other modules (e.g., `EMTWorkspace`).

-A Workspace:
+A workspace:

 - Acts as a centralized state container.
 - Stores all intermediate computation data.